rubenmgx/Vagrant-WordPress/README.md

-<h1>With this repository, you will have a full Wordpress installation ready to use</h1>
+<h1>With this repository, you will have a full Wordpress installation in Vagrant ready to use</h1>

 <h3>What's Vagrant?</h3>